commonsharp/SurvivalProject-Server/README.md

 # 21/04/2017
 * Hero mode is now working.
 * You now gain elements every 30 minutes of gameplay.
 The amount increases every 30 minutes.
 The first 30 minutes you get 2 elements, then 4, then 8 and after 2 hours you get 16 elements every 30 minutes.
 I haven't played the game for more than 2 hours straight so I'm not sure if should actually stop at 16 elements.
 More testing will need to be done in the future...
+* The premium card 'Time Bonus' is now working.
 * Fixed a bug where if a player had a quest life, it would be used in battle modes as well, resulting in a never ending game.

 # 20/04/2017